 Examine how power, privilege and oppression impact the interpreted event.

-This program includes approximately 160 hours of classroom and online instruction.
+This program includes approximately 160 hours of online instruction.

 The program includes:

 Medical terminology (online prerequisite must be completed by 9/1/21)

 Healthcare Practical Interpreting/Human Body System

 Upon completion, the student is awarded a Certificate in Healthcare Interpreting from the National Technical Institute for the Deaf and will earn up to 16 Continuing Education Units (CEUs) from the Registry of Interpreters for the Deaf (RID).

 Students will complete an online course on medical terminology (e.g. Language of Medicine).
 This course emphasizes etymology, definition, pronunciation and correct utilization of medical terms.
 This course will enable students to develop a vocabulary essential to the understanding of the language used by medical professionals.
 Students will provide NTID's Department of American Sign Language and Interpreting Education with a copy of proof of completion before starting the program.

 The program will expose interpreters to the broad array of medical settings, medical professionals, common medical service protocols, and the federal regulations and policies impacting communication access and the work of interpreters.
 In addition to the broadly defined medical interpreting objectives, the course also addresses the theoretical constructs and the approach to the practice of interpreting based on the demand-control schema.
 This course will expose interpreters to the typical diagnostic and treatment dialogues or clinical "scripts" of common conditions, diagnoses and initial presenting complaints.
 Exposure to this new content knowledge happens via observations of medical student practice dialogues with simulated patients and other problem based learning activities.
 English to ASL skill development activities will be employed using materials from the CATIE Center.